aspone/OrderBook/README.txt

          known bug with 11x threads and clang that causes an exception on thread instantiation with binding a function.
 Compile w/clang for clean errors, switch to gcc for release.
+      2.A) UPDATE: Apparently they've fixed it since I wrote this.
+         Will be interesting to do some benchmarking w/CLANG once I'm not on a VM and can do some bare-metal testing
+      3) RDTSC on an Oracle VM will give you incorrect results as they virtualize calls to the TSC.
+3+ usec on most operations in this book instead of the 300-600 nanosecond on bare metal.

 Performance statistics:
    MidQuote print went from 3100 nanoseconds down to 679 median by